emqx/blog/en/202010/emqx-and-1d-cnn-in-aiot.md

 People are familiar with IoT and AI.
 As the popular technology concept, they are both related to data: IoT solves where data comes from, while AI solves where data goes and what it is used for.
 The new concept 「AIoT」was also born that combines the two: IoT provides massive data for AI through connecting and communicating everything, and then AI will transfer these data into valid information through continuous learning and analyzing it.

-In this article, we will present a simple fusion application of AIoT: use [IoT message middleware EMQ X Broker](https://www.emqx.com/en/products/emqx) to collect hydraulic system temperature sensor data and forward it to a [1D Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network).
+In this article, we will present a simple fusion application of AIoT: use [IoT message middleware EMQX Broker](https://www.emqx.com/en/products/emqx) to collect hydraulic system temperature sensor data and forward it to a [1D Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 We will use this AI deep learning representative algorithm to predict the hydraulic system cooler state.

 On a 1D Convolutional Neural Network, time will be viewed as a spatial latitude, and each output time step is obtained by using a small segment of the input sequence in the time dimension.
 Therefore, we can use this feature to implement the prediction of the time-series data.
-We will use Python code to simulate the temperature sensor time-series data, and transfer it to the EMQ X Broker through [MQTT protocol](https://www.emqx.com/en/mqtt).
+We will use Python code to simulate the temperature sensor time-series data, and transfer it to the EMQX Broker through [MQTT protocol](https://www.emqx.com/en/mqtt).
 Besides that, we will use its flexible rules engine to forward the data to a webhook, and will implement the state prediction of the hydraulic system cooler according to the input temperature sensor time-series data.